-While it is nice to imagine a luxury trip without worrying about finances, most of us have to consider costs when making plans.
+While it's nice to imagine a luxury trip without worrying about finances, most of us have to consider costs when making plans.
 But that doesn’t mean you have to stick with TV shows and video games for entertainment.
-With a reasonable budget in mind, we researched fun activities that are also friendly to the wallet and came up with these 13 spring activities that won’t break the bank.
-Add these plans into the mix to make your weekends enjoyable AND affordable.

 Photo Credit: Matt Long, @landlopers